dharvpat/time-series-data-prediction-SSM/README.md

 # time-series-data-prediction-SSM
-A SSM architecture for time series data prediction on 'seemingly random' time series.

-***NEED TO UPLOAD ENTIRE DIRECTORY WITH CONFIG FILES AND OTHER DEPENDANCIES***

-***NOT SUITABLE FOR REPRODUCTION***
+A SSM architecture for time series data prediction on 'seemingly random' time series, in this case, stocks.
+But it can work on any kind of time series, tested on Weather data as well as stocks and it was able to predict macro trends as well as microtrends.
+Macrotrends being If the economy is booming, it predicted a consistent uptick in value over long periods, microtrends being fluctuations where occasionally we get dips in value due to intermittent results like Earnings reports or other local news in time.